 The closing chorale: the same text and tune Bach uses throughout cantata 111 for this same Sunday in 1725, as well as in the St. Matthew Passion (but in that case with different harmonies in the last four lines!)

-Please note: this is a new recording, on Herreweghe’s own label, with a different soprano and tenor soloist than on his earlier recording of this same cantata (Virgin Classics, 1990, with soprano Barbara Schlick and tenor Howard Crook).
+Please note: these are two different Herreweghe recordings.
+The newest one, on Herreweghe’s own label, features a different soprano and tenor soloist than on his earlier recording of this same cantata (Virgin Classics, 1990, with soprano Barbara Schlick and tenor Howard Crook).
 I like this new one better.
 The entire CD is wonderful, and also features fabulous counter-tenor Damien Guillon in the other cantatas on the disc.
 If you like this recording, please consider supporting the artists by purchasing it on Amazon.

 What to listen for in cantata 73: